White Box Testing and Black Box Testing

 White Box Testing –

 White box testing is also called as open box testing, transparent testing or internal testing.
-This tests every aspect of the software and the tester needs programming abilities along with the complete design of the software that he is testing.
-The major objective of this approach of testing is to study the whole internal structure of the software product and see if the data consumption, processing, and output generation is happening right and as per the design or not.
+This tests every aspect of the software, and the tester needs programming abilities along with the complete design of the software that he is testing.
+The major objective of this testing approach is to study the whole internal structure of the software product and see if the data consumption, processing, and output generation is happening right and as per the design.

 White box testing is useful for the following –